-To what extent do the government's fiscal and debt policies support macroeconomic stability?
+To what extent do the government's budgetary policies support fiscal stability?

-This question seeks to assess whether the government has implemented a consistent stability policy which includes medium-term goals for debt reduction and fiscal consolidation, and potentially the creation of a stabilization reserve to reduce external vulnerability.
+This question seeks to assess whether the government is pursuing a stability oriented fiscal policy which includes medium-term objectives and measures for debt sustainability and fiscal consolidation, and potentially the establishment of a stabilization mechanism to reduce external vulnerability.
 Please provide data on the budget deficit and public debt.

-Quantitative Reference Indicators: Current account balance · Public debt · External debt · Total debt service · Government consumption · Cash surplus or deficit · Total reserves
+Quantitative Reference Indicators: Current account balance $\,\cdot\,$ Public debt $\,\cdot\,$ External debt $\,\cdot\,$ Total debt service · Government consumption · Cash surplus or deficit · Total reserves